honeynet/capture-hpc/capture-server/Readme.txt

 One can specify a specific client application to have Capture client to visit a server with (The default is set via the client-default global property in the config.xml.
 By default it is set to Internet Explorer Bulk).
 This occurs by appending a client identifier separated by two colons after the URI.
 Also one can overwrite the default visitation time, for example, http://www.google.com::firefox::45.
 The client identifier needs to be specified in the applications.conf on the client side and point to the executable of the client application.
 When group size is configured to be larger than 1, it is not recommended to overwrite the visitiation time and client. (see the Capture Client readme.txt for more information)

 DATABASE OPTION (Make sure you have installed MySQL server or PostgreSQL server if you want to use database functionalities)
- - Create database for capture-hpc: There are four scripts (in utilities folder) to create or remove database.
-You can change some configuration such as database name, username, password in these script before using them.
-  + create_mysql_database.sh: create database in MySQL server for capture-hpc.
-  + remove_mysql_database.sh: remove database in MySQL server.
-  + create_postgresql_database.sh: create database in PosgreSQL server for capture-hpc.
-  + remove_postgresql_database.sh: remove database in PostgreSQL server.

  - Operation options:
   + Without input-url file, Capture will get all urls from database (url table) for inspecting. java -Djava.net.preferIPv4Stack=true -jar CaptureServer.jar -s <IP listening address>:<IP listening port>